- 2 medium to large sweet potatoes, sliced into thin chips (use a mandolin slicer or cut by hand into 1/8- to 1/4-inch thick rounds)

 - 1/2 cup cherry tomatoes, halved

-- 2 ounces pulled chicken (shred leftover cooked chicken or rotisserie chicken, without the skin)
+- 2 ounces pulled chicken (shred any cooked or leftover rotisserie chicken, without the skin)

 - 3/4 cup 2% reduced-fat shredded Mexican cheese blend